cloudbank-project/burnop/aws-ec2-start-stop.md

 > ***IMPORTANT WARNING:*** If you already have an EC2 **work instance** running that includes work you value:
 > *Do Not Wire These Lambda Functions Into That Instance!!!*  Something could go wrong.
 Instead set up
 > a test EC2 instance and only when you are satisfied everything is working properly should you re-point
 > the Lambda functions at your work instance.
-And to be super-safe, back up your work instance to an
+>
+> To be super-safe do these two things on your valuable EC2 work instance:
+> - Turn on Terminate protection for the instance
-> Amazon Machine Image (AMI).
-Then if something goes awry you will be able to reconstitute your work instance.
+> - Save the work instance as an Amazon Machine Image (AMI) (allows you to reconstitute your instance should it accidentally be terminated)

 ## Starting an EC2